At Last – We Make it to Costa Rica!

 Despite the sweltering heat and long lines at the border, we were excited to arrive in Costa Rica.
 Indeed, it was a country we had heard much about and promised an abundance of delights.
 With incredible wildlife, pristine jungles, misty volcanoes, not to mention stunning beaches to explore, it sounded like our kind of place.

-After a night in the capital of San Jose, we jumped on a local bus and headed to Quepos, the nearest town to Manual Antonio National Park.
+After a night in the capital of San Jose, we jumped on a local bus.
+We headed to Quepos, situated on the pacific coast near Manual Antonio National Park.
 Quepos is situated on the Pacific coast a few miles from the park.
 We had some lunch and then a wander around town before checking into our accomodation.

 Wildlife Spotting in Manual Antonio National Park